Excellence in Facial Surgery

 Many adults who struggle with prominent ears that “stick out” and detract from their faces often wish to alter their ears to achieve a more harmonious appearance.
 Dr. Sajjadian is here to help.

 We believe firmly that everyone, child and adult alike, deserves to feel and look their best without the worry of what others may think.
-Dr. Ali Sajjadian is a highly-skilled, double board-certified plastic surgeon with special expertise and skill in performing otoplasty, known as ear reshaping.
+Dr. Ali Sajjadian is a highly-skilled, triple board-certified plastic surgeon with special expertise and skill in performing otoplasty, known as ear reshaping.

 Otoplasty is an advanced cosmetic surgery procedure that alters prominent or asymmetric ears to give patients the looks they desire.
 This one-time procedure delivers lasting results with relatively short recovery time.
 Call us at (949) 515-0550 or complete our online form to meet with Dr. Sajjadian.